gitkitjs/gitkitjs/static/files/guide/build-and-deploy.md

 # Build and Deploy

-`zaui build` runs a SvelteKit / Vite static build, pushing output files into the `build` directory.
+`gitkitjs build` runs a SvelteKit / Vite static build, pushing output files into the `build` directory.

 This can be used for deployment automation e.g. on Cloudflare Pages: